MistaRhee/btReader/README.md

 after it.................................. and some URLs have them, others don't.
 Yeah, that stuff)

-Also, sorry to dissappoint, but the hash used to "encrypt" the filenames/contents of novel details will not be released due to fears that this program *may* be used to abuse license restrictions.
-Yeah, I know, it sucks, but there'll be a "secret" crypto library used.

 -> NOTE: This version is the "lazy man's" version without a proper reader.
 If you wish to have a nice reader attached to this which doesn't launch a web-browser make it yourself.
 Also, Windows will always remain inferior to unix, since I